StarRocks/starrocks/docs/table_design/Data_distribution.md

   - Method 2: manually set the number of buckets

     StarRocks 2.4 and later versions support using multiple threads to scan a tablet in parallel during a query, thereby reducing the dependency of scanning performance on the tablet count.
 We recommend that each tablet contain about 10 GB of raw data.
-If you intend to manually set the number of buckets, you can estimatethe the amount of data in each partition of a table and then decide the number of tablets.
+If you intend to manually set the number of buckets, you can estimate the amount of data in each partition of a table and then decide the number of tablets.
 To enable parallel scanning on tablets, make sure the `enable_tablet_internal_parallel` parameter is set to `TRUE` globally for the entire system (`SET GLOBAL enable_tablet_internal_parallel = true;`).

     ```SQL
     CREATE TABLE site_access (